 Severus raised an eyebrow, emboldened she continued.
 "I, I have applied to take a Mastery when we return to America."

 "In Potions?"
 Severus asked surprised.

 "Yes, I know you said I was only an adequate brewer, but I've been talking to the twins.
 I've registered the patent on the healing cream, and it's currently going into medical trials here and in America.
-A lot of the work they do is brewing, they don't have any qualifications, and with a Potion Master on staff, they will be able to expand their market.
+A lot of the work they do is brewing, but they don't have any qualifications.
+With a Potion Master on staff, they will be able to expand their market.
 While I study, I'll research for them, invent, and there are the glamour rings they'll go into production, so I'll earn enough while I study."